zstyblik/grafana.org/source/blog/temp/clock-plugin-p1.md

 -	[SDK file in Grafana](https://github.com/grafana/grafana/blob/master/public/app/plugins/sdk.ts)
 -	[SDK Readme](https://github.com/grafana/grafana/blob/master/public/app/plugins/plugin_api.md)

-The module.js file has to export a PanelCtrl or one of its derived classes (MetricsPanelCtrl or QueryCtrl).
-Our plugin has no backend so we only need a PanelCtrl to be able to interact with Grafana's GUI.
+The module.js file has to export a PanelCtrl or a derived class (for example MetricsPanelCtrl).
+Our clock plugin does not have any metric queries so we only need to inherit from PanelCtrl.

 ## 2. Get a simple buildscript running